ZJCODE/ZJun/about.md

 	In charge of integrating data in several media data platforms [2015]</p>

-### Project

-- Community Antispam Task (TianChi)

-	We use unsupervised learning to solve this problem and develop an unique way to extract evolutionary feature,finally we got 2th in this competition.

-- Passenger Flow Prediction (TianChi)

-	In this data comeptition , I used mean-method and time series model to predict the passenger flow in airport .
-Finally , I got 32th in this competition (total 3038 teams).

-- Link Prediction (Kaggle)

-	In this task , I used text mining , complex network , traditional machine learning algorithm and neural network model to predict the citation relation between papers.
-[Data Science Winter School Class Project（Tsinghua, Renmin and Ecole Polytechnique）

 ### Paper

 - A Neural Collaborative Filtering Model with Interaction-based Neighborhood(CIKM’17 , November 6–10, 2017, Singapore)

 ### Contact me